dbilanoski/100-days-of-code/round1_log.md

-# <s>366</s> 100 Days Of Code Log - Round1 - Danilo Bilanoski
+# <s>366</s> 100 Days Of Code Log - Round 1 - Danilo Bilanoski

 ## Challenge Goals & Planning

 ### Primary Commitment
 > <s>I will code for at least half hour every day for the next 366 days.</s>

-> I will code for at least and hour every day for the next 100 days.
+> I will code for at least an hour every day for the next 100 days.
 It had to be changed to 100, explanation [here](#day-100-april-29th-2020).

 ### Broad Goals
 - Revisit HTML, CSS & responsive design principles